viochris/Stunting-prediction-project/README.md

 You might notice the model achieves near-perfect accuracy.
 This is **not a sign of overfitting**, but rather a reflection of the **deterministic nature** of the dataset.

   * **Clinical Logic:** Stunting is medically defined by a strict formula involving *Height-for-Age*.
+  * **Synthetic Dataset:** The data used is synthetic and machine-generated.
+Because the dataset was built using clean, algorithmic rules without the unpredictable noise of real-world data, it is naturally much easier for a machine learning model to perfectly recognize the underlying patterns.
   * **Model Behavior:** The model has successfully "reverse-engineered" these medical rules derived from WHO Growth Standards.
   * **Conclusion:** The model functions correctly as a **Rule-Approximation System**.